How Your Office Setup Will Affect Wellbeing

 Fresh Air & Daylight

 A 2006 analysis on workplaces found that poor quality air lowered employee performance by 10%.
 Offices ventilated with a good supply of outdoor air reported a 35% reduction rate in short term sick leave amongst employees.
 When you consider the fact that 27 million working days were lost in the UK in 2013 due to coughs and colds, you can see the negative impact that poor airflow has on employee wellbeing in offices across the country.
+Offices need to have a quality air conditioner which can make the employees to work in a comfortable envirnoment, top portable ac guide by Live Your Aloha can give you an insight on the quality of air conditioners and how you can handle them.

 In fact, there’s a name for an airless office that makes employees ill: Sick Building Syndrome (SBS), with symptoms ranging from headache and fatigue, through to infections and respiratory issues.